Kate McClymont: Career

 After graduating from university McClymont worked for a publishing company and then the Australian Caption Centre; in 1985 she applied for a job at The Sydney Morning Herald.
 Her experience in the busking booth at Kings Cross impressed the editors and she was one of 30 from 1,200 applicants to secure jobs at Fairfax Media publications.
 McClymont was sent to The Eastern Herald as a cadet reporter, and while there she covered the wedding of a relative of crime boss George Freeman.
 She wrote that the bride and her attendants were "festooned with sequins" and described them as "the closest fashion accessory to armour-plating."
 That story caught the eye of the editor of the weekly Fairfax publication, The National Times, and McClymont was called to write for them.
-The Freeman family were not pleased with the description and McClymont received the first of many death threats.
+The Freeman family was not pleased with the description and McClymont received the first of many death threats.

 McClymont left The Times on Sunday for the Australian Broadcasting Corporation's Four Corners program as a researcher for two years, before returning to The Sydney Morning Herald in January 1990.